ujuadimora-dev/Afrik-kitchen/README.md

 **EPIC 1 - Base Setup**

 The base setup epic is for all stories needed for the base set up of the application.
-Without the base setup, the app would not be possible so it was the first epic to be delivered as all other features depend on the completion of the base setup.
+The most of template i used depend in the base.template
 **EPIC 2 - Stand alone Pages**

 The stand alone pages epic is for small pages that did not have enough stories to warrant their own full epics.
 Instead of creating epics for tiny features, these small deliverables were all added under this epic.